armaanarora07/astro-landing-age-fork/README.md

    ```

 9. **Verify deployment**:
-   - Check if containers are running: `docker-compose ps`
+   - Check if containers are running: `docker compose ps`
-   - View logs if needed: `docker-compose logs -f`
+   - View logs if needed: `docker compose logs -f`

+10. **Server IP**:
+   - In the droplet page, you will see a number like this: `ipv4: 12.34.567.89`, save this for later

 ### Setting Up Cloudflare